Durgesh4993/Durgesh4993/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- I’m currently working as a **Open Source contributor & Mentor** at Hack2skill
+- I’m currently working as a **Open Source contributor & Mentor** at Hack2skill (Social Winter Of Code) - SWoC'24.
 - Currently i am looking for **New Opportunities as a Softwer Developer Engineer**
 - I have participated in multiple Open Source Programs be like **@GSSoC'23 @SSoC'23 @SWoC'23 and Hacktoberfest'22**
 - Ask me about anything related to **Web Development** and **Open Source Development**